What is in this leaflet

 - change in heart beat or chest pain.

-Contact the Poisons Information Centre on 13 11 26 for further advice on overdose management.
+For information on the management of overdose, contact the Poisons Information Centre on 13 11 26 (Australia).

 While you are being given Calcium Gluconate Injection